-The Academy offers seven honors-level courses and nine AP courses.
+The Academy offers eight honors-level courses and nine AP courses.
 These courses are offered to students based upon teacher recommendation.

 The Academy offers nine AP Courses: